MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/feedback.md

 ## Providing feedback on the content

-If you have feedback about an article you're reading, be sure to choose the **Content feedback** button at the bottom of that article and provide your feedback.
-For example, if something is confusing, key information is missing, or a link is broken or doesn't seem to go to the right destination.
+If you have feedback about an article that you're reading, choose the **Content feedback** button at the bottom of that article and then provide your feedback.
+For example, if something is confusing, important information is missing, or a link is broken or doesn't seem to go to the right destination.